 You're Not Alone

 Treatment here revolves around actually listening.
-Whether you’re talking to the addiction therapist or the Suboxone doctor, you will be heard and never judged.
+Whether you’re talking to the Suboxone doctor, methadone nurse or IOP therapist, you will be heard and never judged.

 Surprisingly, this is radically different from other treatment centers that shove their method and rules at you and kick you to the curb if it doesn’t work for you.
 Here, you will actually enjoy seeing your team.
 And, you find out which of the many evidence-based treatments works best for you.